belle2/basf2/framework/doc/conditions-database.rst

    if you want to run over some existing files you might want to check what globaltags are stored in the file information using ::

-       b2file-metadata-show --all inputfile.ROOT
+       b2file-metadata-show --all inputfile.root

 2. Download all the necessary information using the :ref:`b2conditionsdb <b2conditionsdb>` command line tool.
-The tool will automatically download all information in a globaltag as well as the payload files and put it all in a sqlte file and the payload files in the same directory ::
+The tool will automatically download all information in a globaltag as well as the payload files and put it all in a sqlite file and the payload files in the same directory ::

        b2conditionsdb download -o /path/where/to/download/metadata.sqlite globaltag1 globaltag2 ...